AngularBootCamp/todo-list-tutorial/event_binding.md

 ## Event Data

-We pass a static string to the method call: `Button Clicked!'` But we want to pass the value that the user typed in the input box!
+We pass a static string to the method call: `Button Clicked!` But we want to pass the value that the user typed in the input box!

 In the next chapter, we will learn how to use properties of one element in another element in the same template.
 Then we'll be able to complete the implementation of the `click` event of the Save button.
 But now we'll bind a method to an event on the `input` element: when the user presses Enter, the `changeTitle` method will be called.